 The goal of the physical education (PE) program is to help develop strong, confident, and well-balanced individuals.
 Students participate in a variety of physical activities and learn the role movement plays in their overall health and well being.
-Each student takes three terms of PE and may take additional fitness-related courses through L-Dub enrichment programs.
 Each grade level will progress from basic large motor skills to smaller motor skills utilizing more compound movements.
 Eighth grade is expected to learn form, body awareness, and a basic understanding of healthy behaviors.
-Students will be able to demonstrate and explain various activities and the role these movements play in building and maintaining healthy lifestyles, while creating and tracking their individual SMART goals.
+Students will be able to demonstrate and explain various activities and the role these movements play in building and maintaining healthy lifestyles, while creating and tracking their individual goals.
 Students are assessed on learning behaviors in daily lessons as well as on the overall progress they have made for each skill.